LeNPaul/portfolio-jekyll-theme/projects/baythrash.md

 title: 'Bay Area Thrash'
 permalink: /BAYTHRASH/
 ---
 If we are to distinguish further among US Thrash Metal bands and we continue differentiating, then the early-1980s San Francisco Bay Area scene surely deserves some attention from everyone!
-What's interesting here is that the aesthetics of said scene were largely characterized by a "do-it-yourself" ethos, as opposed to the aesthetics of the then already established Metal bands who often used established fonts for their logos (see **Iron Maiden**, for example).
-Arguably the most famous example of this is **Metallica**'s logo that was drawn up by none other than James Hetfield himself.
+What's interesting here is that the aesthetics of said scene were largely characterized by a "do-it-yourself" ethos, as opposed to the aesthetics of the then already established Metal bands who often used established fonts for their logos (see **Iron Maiden**, for example).<sup>1</sup> Arguably the most famous example of this is **Metallica**'s logo that was drawn up by none other than James Hetfield himself.
 This may be why certain US Thrash logos, or part of these logos, **look a bit off**; because they were not always done by trained graphic designers who are familiar with rulers and with drawing and measuring segments.

 ![Bay Area Thrash](..\assets\img\projects\proj-8\bay.jpg)